How Do I Choose the Most Accurate Autism Assessment for My Client?

 It’s important to consider where and how you’ll administer an assessment.
 The amount of time you’ll need to complete the evaluation and the cost of an assessment are two other practical aspects to consider.

-The social distancing requirements of the COVID-19 pandemic spurred a dramatic surge in the use of telehealth assessments.
 In some instances, such as rural locations where health care and psychological services may be limited, telehealth services can improve access to care (Zwaigenbaum et al., 2021).
 Even so, not every assessment has been validated for use online (Spain et al., 2022).
-The ADOS-2 is validated for in-person use.
-But other auxiliary diagnostic tools are available for use as telehealth assessments:
+The ADOS-2 is validated for in-person use, but other auxiliary diagnostic tools are available for use as telehealth assessments.

 What Training Will You Need to Feel Confident Administering, Scoring, and Interpreting the Test?